 Example:

-In C++, you can create nested namespaces by enclosing one namespace within another.
-Here's an example of how to do this:
+In C++, nested namespaces can be formed by enclosing one namespace within another.
+Below is a demonstration illustrating how this can be achieved:

 #include <iostream>